dotnet/csharpstandard/standard/expressions.md

 >
 > the following construct can be used to initialize the embedded `Point` instances instead of assigning new instances:
 >
-> <!-- Example: {template:"code-in-main-without-using", name:"ObjectInitializers3User", additionalFiles:["PointWithAutoProps.cs", "RectangleWithConstructorPointAllocation.cs"]} -->
+> <!-- Example: {template:"code-in-main-without-using", name:"ObjectInitializers3User", additionalFiles:["PointWithAutoProps.cs","RectangleWithConstructorPointAllocation.cs"]} -->
 > ```csharp
 > Rectangle r = new Rectangle
 > {